thinhlvv/thinhlvv.github.io/_posts/2020-03-02-Become-Senior-Software-Engineer-With-this-7-daily-habits.md

 ## **SIDE PROJECTS**

   One day, you have an idea to implement an online mentor service?
 Just do it as fast as possible.
 Implementing algorithm for mentor/mentee matching, building a basic frontend... will help you to understand all domains of software.
-And important thing - FINISH IT.w
+And important thing - **FINISH IT**.

 ![side-projecs](https://external-preview.redd.it/6fqauWjEOUv3KMNxrYSP_wE3CIUuT4yxYpuq2Z9zD3k.jpg?auto=webp&s=9428720bfb0749c577c1e73c6d9083c5fbff040e)